Get E-Book

 PORT=9000 node --env-file=.env app.js

-The fastest debug step is to print the final environment value and the launch command together.
-For local work, env | grep PORT before launch can expose shell state.
-For running Linux processes, /proc/<pid>/environ can show the inherited environment when permissions allow it.
-Keep that outside the app's normal logs; environment output often contains secrets.
+For a running Linux process, /proc/<pid>/environ can show the inherited environment when permissions allow it.
+Keep that outside normal app logs.
+Environment output often contains secrets.

 DATABASE_URL=postgres://localhost/app